-- Patients with previous cardiac arrest or documented sustained VT have a high risk of recurrent events.
-These patients, if ICD implantation is not a viable option, may have amiodarone considered for secondary prevention. - Patients with CHF and sustained VT associated with hemodynamic instability. - Patients with CHF and atrial fibrillation.
+- Patients with previous episodes of cardiac arrest or documented sustained VT have a high risk of recurrent events.
+These patients which can not receive an ICD may have amiodarone considered as secondary prevention. - Patients with CHF and sustained VT associated with hemodynamic instability. - Patients with CHF and atrial fibrillation.